 Texas Children’s Hospital and Baylor College of Medicine established the National School of Tropical Medicine to address the urgent need to improve healthcare strategies for the prevention, treatment and diagnosis of NTDs worldwide.
-They also work in partnership with the Sabin Vaccine Institute on the Sabin Vaccine Institute Product Development Partnership at Texas Children’s Hospital Center for Vaccine Development works with partners around the world to develop and test new vaccines against neglected and emerging infectious diseases.
+Furthermore, Texas Children’s Hospital Center for Vaccine Development works with partners around the world to develop and test new vaccines against neglected and emerging infectious diseases.

 Led by Dr. Peter J. Hotez, a world-renowned expert in NTDs, Texas Children’s tropical medicine program is expanding efforts to develop, manufacture and test vaccines against NTDs and other infectious diseases affecting low-income populations in the U.S. and worldwide.